 If you’re passing through Enterprise—the first stop for many visitors driving into the Northwest Territories—or if you plan to check out nearby Twin Falls Gorge Territorial Park that weekend, drop in and check out the Gateway Jamboree in Enterprise.
 You’ll find out why locals call their home the “Handshake to the North.”

 In late August, darkness returns to NWT nights and stargazers and burgeoning rocket scientists flock to Fort Smith and Wood Buffalo National Park for a four-day extravaganza dedicated to exploring the cosmos.

 Canada’s largest national park doubles as the world’s largest dark-sky preserve, a designation given to an area where artificial light is restricted.
 Every year, the Thebacha and Wood Buffalo Dark Sky Festival takes full advantage of the unimpeded views of the stars.
 Space-lovers can look for their favourite planets or stars through telescopes set up by the local astronomical society.
 If your knowledge of the universe is limited, there are helpful people to point out the constellations.

 But this festival isn’t restricted to night owls.
 The festival is loaded with engaging activities for the young and old alike, from nature hikes and rocket-building workshops (and launches!) to night-sky photography tutorials and can’t-miss lectures from expert guest speakers.
-This year’s festival runs from August 22 to 25 and will feature talks from Bob McDonald, the host of CBC Radio’s long-running science program Quirks & Quarks, and Wilfred “The Star Guy” Buck, a First Nations star historian.
-Buck will point out the Cree constellations.
+The 2019 festival ran from August 22 to 25 and featured talks from Bob McDonald, the host of CBC Radio’s long-running science program Quirks & Quarks, and Wilfred “The Star Guy” Buck, a First Nations star historian who introduced attendees to the Cree constellations.